 Most people choose this de-icing solution because of its lack of negative impact on the environment and infrastructure.
 It does not damage plants, grass, which you will be thankful for come spring, or even concrete or metal.

 If you are looking for the best solution to combat icing, Ninja De-Icer rock salt will help you.
 Check out our products that are on sale.
 We have been serving communities in the Midwest for many years and are ready to help your facility or property next time!
-Contact us today!
+Get a quote today!